Graduated electronic decelerator: History

 In 2000, the FDA incorrectly notified the JRC that it qualified for exemption from registration of the GED-3a and GED-4.
 When the FDA recognized this error in 2011, it notified the JRC that the devices were not approved for use and ordered that they stop using them.
 The JRC ignored the FDA's demands and continued to use the devices until they were banned in 2020.
 At the time of the ban, the GED-3a and GED-4 were the only versions of the GED in use at the center.

 The use of the device was condemned as torture by the United Nations.
 The use of the GED has been condemned by human rights groups and disability rights organizations.
 In 2020, it became the third device ever banned by the FDA in the history of the organization.

-A federal court later found that the FDA ban was an "inappropriately promulgated rule".
+In 2021, a federal court found that the FDA ban was an "inappropriately promulgated rule".
 The FDA rule was a ban on using these devices to treat violent or self-injurious behaviors, while not banning the device for "other purposes".
 A three-judge panel of the U.S. Court of Appeals for the D.C.
 Circuit found that this was an overstep of its authority, as it cannot regulate the practice of medicine.
-In response, Congress amended the Federal Food, Drug, and Cosmetic Act to expand FDA's authority and allow them to ban a medical device for a particular use; irrespective, of any other approved use.
+In 2023, Congress amended the Federal Food, Drug, and Cosmetic Act, expanding the FDA's authority and allowing them to ban a medical device for a particular use, irrespective of any other approved use.
+The FDA proposed a new ban based on its expanded authority in March 2024 and accepted public comments on the proposal through May 2024.
+As of July 2026, the agency has not acted on its proposal, despite previous self-imposed deadlines of October 2025 and May 2026.
+In a May 2026 statement to Disability Scoop, United States Department of Health and Human Services spokesperson Andrew Nixon said the FDA was still considering comments received.
+An unnamed government spokesperson did not respond to a June 2026 request for comment submitted by a Stat reporter.
+In July 2026, the FDA announced a new self-imposed deadline of November 2026.